 The Policy will be reviewed annually to comply with requirements for SEND.
-The Local Governing Advisory Body will gauge the success of the policy by the achievements of previously agreed targets outlined in the pupils 'Individual Provision Maps and SEN Reviews.
-In addition, evidence will be gathered regarding:
+The Local Governing Advisory Body will gauge the success of the policy by the achievements of

 - Staff awareness of individual pupil need

 - Pupil progress meetings

 - Success of the identification process at an early stage

 - Academic progress of pupils with special educational needs

 - Number of exclusions

 - Number of children supported by the funding allocation for special educational needs

 - Consultation with parents

 - Parent SEN questionnaires

 - Pupils' awareness of their targets and achievements.